ConnorLinfoot/HypixelStats/Readme.md

 ## Support

-If you need any help feel free to open an issue or shoot be a tweet [@ConnorLinfoot](https://twitter.com/ConnorLinfoot).
+If you need any help feel free to open an issue or shoot me a tweet [@ConnorLinfoot](https://twitter.com/ConnorLinfoot).
 But no promises that I'll be able to help you with any issues.

 ## Contributing